World Conference

 Location

 The rugged coastline of Galicia offers the perfect dramatic backdrop for the WCSM.
 Spectacular cliffs, lush valleys and wild beaches that offer more than enough nooks and crannies to score perfect surf.
-Tired from scoring perfect waves in crystal clear water, you can replenish in one of the lovely villages and chow down on the amazing food.

 Program